mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 So that's why *myo* means “looks like” and also “something manifested as it is, directly”.
 That is *myo* of *shi-myo*.

-So, very naturally from the *tathagatagarbha*, *samsara* is produced – [that] means *tathagatagarbha* is another expression for the truth, or for the ultimate pure nature of the mind, veiled in delusion.
-This is *tathagatagarbha*.
+So, very naturally from the *tathāgatagarbha*, *samsara* is produced – [that] means *tathāgatagarbha* is another expression for the truth, or for the ultimate pure nature of the mind, veiled in delusion.
+This is *tathāgatagarbha*.

 It is always present in every being; tables, chairs, floors, flowers.
 In every being we can see the truth.
 But that truth is not exactly absolute truth, because it is in every being, so it is kind of a [limited] truth.
-So that's why in the idea of *tathagatagarbha* truth is “veiled in delusion”.
+So that's why in the idea of *tathāgatagarbha* truth is “veiled in delusion”.
 “In delusion” means already the truth is *limited*; the truth is manifested [...] in certain beings: tables, human beings, and birds, et cetera. [...]
 There is no other way to know the absolute itself, without realizing the truth in every being.
-So that’s why [in this book it is called by] the term *tathagatagarbha*.
+So that’s why [in this book it is called by] the term *tathāgatagarbha*.

-So *tathagatagarbha* is the teaching that all sentient beings are already a buddha, regardless of whether you realize or not.
+So *tathāgatagarbha* is the teaching that all sentient beings are already a buddha, regardless of whether you realize or not.
 In terms of Buddha’s eye, in terms of universal perspective... in the universal perspective, we are already Buddha.
 We are already Buddha.
-That is *tathagatagarbha*.
+That is *tathāgatagarbha*.
 Not absolute truth – “we are Buddha” means you are buddha, that existence of buddha.
 The bell is buddha, flower is buddha; all are buddha.
-[That is the meaning of] *tathagatagarbha*.
+[That is the meaning of] *tathāgatagarbha*.
 Regardless of whether you are conscious of it or not, it is the truth, because in terms of Buddha’s eye, in the universal perspective, this is the truth.
-That’s why this book teaches us we are buddha [by] saying *tathagatagarbha*.
+That’s why this book teaches us we are buddha [by] saying *tathāgatagarbha*.

 #### 15:03

 So still [it’s] a little bit abstract, philosophical term.
-Next, we have to understand how *tathagatagarbha* works in our human life.
+Next, we have to understand how *tathāgatagarbha* works in our human life.
 That’s why next this book has another term: *alayavijnana*.

 So very naturally, *vijnana* means mind... not mind, *consciousness*.
-So this book has another term, a different term, *alayavijnana*, in order to explain how *tathagatagarbha* works in us.
+So this book has another term, a different term, *alayavijnana*, in order to explain how *tathāgatagarbha* works in us.

-*Alayavijnana* is almost the same meaning as *tathagatagarbha*, but *alayavijnana* is a *closer* idea of understanding *tathagatagarbha* – a more *intimate* expression or intimate term, in order to understand what *tathagatagarbha* is. *Alayavijnana* is the consciousness which has two aspects – one is the absolute, the other one is *samsara*. *Samsara* and [absolute truth].
+*Alayavijnana* is almost the same meaning as *tathāgatagarbha*, but *alayavijnana* is a *closer* idea of understanding *tathāgatagarbha* – a more *intimate* expression or intimate term, in order to understand what *tathāgatagarbha* is. *Alayavijnana* is the consciousness which has two aspects – one is the absolute, the other one is *samsara*. *Samsara* and [absolute truth].
 And then this is mainly *alayavijnana* focuses on a human life in reality.
 In other words, you have to face human life in reality: how it is going, what is human life.

 So very naturally, to tell the truth, if you look at your life, it’s very difficult for us to believe that our life is really Buddha, or the absolute.
 Very naturally, if you look at your life honestly, our life is really covered with delusion.
 That is called *ignorance*.
 So *alayavijnana* kind of has *ignorance*.

-If so, why is it that this discourse [says] that *samsara* is produced by ignorance, instead of by *tathagatagarbha*?
+If so, why is it that this discourse [says] that *samsara* is produced by ignorance, instead of by *tathāgatagarbha*?
 So, why don’t you say about samsara produced by ignorance?
 Because honestly if you look at human life, human life is exactly covered with ignorance.
 So this is also a question in the same as the absolute.
 But I said before, ignorance is not “original sin”.
 We usually consciously or unconsciously believe [that], but ignorance is not original sin.
 In Buddhism ignorance is *no root*.

 If you read the *Vimalakirti Sutra*, Vimalakirti says that the good comes from *no root*.
 Ignorance, any kind of delusions, have no root.
 And then finally the Bodhisattva asked Vimalakirti, “From where [does] no root come?”
 So Vimalakirti says, “No root comes from no root.”
 We believe no root is somewhere, it is something which exists somewhere; but *no root* is exactly *no root*.